-The win_lm_login function requests a log‑in “slot” from License Manager for the specified application or performs a license check.
+The win_lm_login function requests that License Manager either log in a license “slot” for the specified application code or perform a license “check.”

-When check is 0, the call to win_lm_login returns a token if the license is configured and a slot is available.
-If the license is not configured, but the 14‑day evaluation period is in effect, the call returns success (0) and a token of 0.
-In this case, no license is consumed, and so a log‑out is not required.
-If the 14‑day evaluation period has expired (and the license has not been configured), the call returns failure (1).
+When check is 0, if the license is installed and a slot is available, win_lm_login returns a token.
+If the license is not installed, but the 14-day grace period is in effect, win_lm_login returns success (0) and a token of 0.
+In this case, no license slot is consumed, and so a log-out is not required.
+If the 14-day grace period has expired (and the license has not been installed), win_lm_login returns failure (1).

-When check is 2, if the license is configured, the call to win_lm_login returns success (0) and a token of 0.
+When check is 2, if the license is installed, win_lm_login returns success (0) and a token of 0.
 Any other condition returns failure (1).

 The token returned by win_lm_login should be saved by your application and used in the call to win_lm_logout.
-License Manager will only recognize log‑outs with a matching token.
-You need to retain the token only while the license is logged in, as a token has meaning only for the application log‑in for which it was obtained.
+License Manager will only recognize log-outs with a matching token.
+You need to retain the token only while the license is logged in because a token has meaning only for the log-in for which it was obtained.